Sparsity of solutions for variational inverse problems with finite-dimensional data: Examples of sparsity for relevant regularizers

 see Proposition 1.4.3 in \cite{pedersen}.
 Then, by the lower semi-continuity of $|Du|(\Omega)$ we have that the sublevel sets of $|Du|(\Omega)$ are weak*-closed.
 This implies that $u\in S^{-}(\phi_\mathcal{N}, \alpha)$ (Proposition 1.3.6 in \cite{pedersen}). \end{proof}

 In order to have an explicit representation for the sparse minimizer we aim to characterize the extremal points of the set

-The result is known for $\Omega = \R^d$ and it was proved in \cite{Flemingext} for $d=2$ and then extended to all dimensions in \cite{Ambrosiocasellesconnected} in the case $\Omega = \R^d$.
+The result is known for $\Omega = \R^d$ and it was proved in \cite{Flemingext} for $d=2$ and then extended to all dimensions in \cite{fleming2} and in a slighly different setting in \cite{Ambrosiocasellesconnected}.
 Our plan is to modify the approach in \cite{Ambrosiocasellesconnected} for the case of $\Omega$ bounded.
 The first definition is taken from \cite{Ambrosiocasellesconnected} and it is a suitable modification of the classical definition for currents given in \cite{GMT}.
 Recall that a set of \emph{finite perimeter} is a measurable set $A \subset \Omega$ such that $\chi_A \in BV(\Omega)$ for the characteristic function $\chi_A$ of $A$.
-In this case, we call $P(A,\Omega) = |D\chi_a|(\Omega)$ the \emph{perimeter} of $A$.
+In this case, we call $P(A,\Omega) = |D\chi_A|(\Omega)$ the \emph{perimeter} of $A$.

 \begin{defi}[Decomposable set] A set of finite perimeter $E \subset \Omega$ is \emph{decomposable} if there exists a partition of $E$ in two sets $A$, $B$ with $|A| > 0$ and $|B| > 0$ such that $P(E,\Omega) = P(A,\Omega) + P(B,\Omega)$.
 A set of finite perimeter is \emph{indecomposable} if it is not \emph{decomposable}. \end{defi}